spheredev/neosphere/CONTRIBUTING.md

 brace on the same line as the statement, and any `else if` and `else` clauses should start on the line after the closing brace of the clause above.

-There is one exception to the above: An `if` statement with a long, multi-line condition gets its opening brace on a new line:
+There is one exception to the above: Any control statement with a long, multi-line condition gets its opening brace on a new line:

 ```c
 if ((al_key_down(&keyboard, ALLEGRO_KEY_LCTRL) || al_key_down(&keyboard, ALLEGRO_KEY_RCTRL))